johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-04.md

     child.parent.
 IN RRSIG KEY ...

-In case of validation success the key SHOULD be promoted to "trusted" by the parent UPDATE Receiver.
+In case of validation success the key SHOULD be promoted to "trusted" by the UPDATE Receiver.
 At this point any old keys should be deleted.

 In case of validation failure (or absence of a DNSSEC signature) the SIG(0) SHOULD NOT be promoted to the set of keys that the UPDATE